-When considering estate planning, real property owners often find themselves comparing a transfer on death deed vs living trust.
-A transfer on death deed and a living trust are both great estate planning tools to use when transferring real property to loved ones.
-Both tools allows the grantor to own and manage the property while living and transfer it on to his/her loved ones upon passing away.
-However, most attorneys recommend a living trust as the best estate planning tool to transfer real property to family or friends.
-Read on to learn more.
+When estate planning, real property owners often compare transfer on death deeds vs. living trusts.
+In fact, both of these legal documents are great estate planning tools for transferring real property to loved ones!
+Plus, both allow the grantor to own and manage the property while living, and transfer it upon death.
+However, most attorneys would recommend a living trust as the best estate planning tool to transfer real property – here’s why.

-A living trust is a written legal document in which assets are placed into a trust for the benefit of the grantor until he/she passes away.
+On the other hand, a living trust is a written legal document that places assets into a trust for the benefit of the grantor until they pass away.
 Upon the grantor’s death, the assets within the trust are transferred to specified beneficiaries.
-A living trust is revocable prior to the grantor’s death.
-It can also manage other assets besides real property.
+Like transfer on death deeds, living trusts are revocable prior to the grantor’s death.
+However, they can also manage assets besides real property.

-Contact A People’s Trust to discuss preparing a transfer on deed death deed vs living trust.
-We can direct you to resources that will help you decide which one is best suited for your estate planning needs.
-More importantly, we can help you draft and file all of your estate planning documents at a lower cost than an attorney would charge.
+Contact A People’s Choice to discuss the benefits of preparing a transfer on death deed vs. living trust.
+We can direct you to resources that will help you decide which tool is best suited for your estate planning needs.
+More importantly, we can help you draft and file all of your estate planning documents at a lower cost than an attorney.
 Contact us today for free information at 800-747-2780!

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.